vandemataram15aug1947/Integration_of_SOC_and_SOH_Estimation_for_Li_ion_Battery_Management/README.md

 ## 🔍 **Introduction**

 Battery Management Systems (BMS) play a crucial role in modern energy storage applications, ensuring the efficiency, safety, and longevity of batteries.
-Among various BMS functions, **State of Charge (SOC), State of Health (SOH), and Depth of Discharge (DOD)** estimation are key parameters for optimizing battery performance and reliability.
+Among various BMS functions, **State of Charge (SOC) and State of Health (SOH)** estimation are key parameters for optimizing battery performance and reliability.

-This project focuses on the **integration of SOC and SOH estimation methods for Li-ion battery management**, enabling enhanced performance monitoring and predictive maintenance.
+This project focuses on the **Integration of SOC and SOH Estimation Methods for Li-ion Battery Management**, enabling enhanced performance monitoring and predictive maintenance.

 ---